Cheryl Wheeler-Dixon: Death

 Cheryl Wheeler-Sanders (Dixon) and her husband Robert Reed Sanders were both killed in what has been described as an "ambush" and "shootout" with her ex-husband Robert Lindsey Duncan on his property in Yellow Springs, Ohio.
-Cheryl and her husband had driven from their home in Leicester, North Carolina, purportedly to confront Mr. Duncan about a college trust fund set up on behalf of their daughters.
+Cheryl and her husband had driven from their home in Leicester, North Carolina.
+Adrian King, a friend and former business partner of Reed Sanders who officiated the couple's wedding, told reporters they had come to confront Mr. Duncan over a college fund for the Duncans' daughters.
 According to the Greene County, Ohio, sheriff, the Sanderses set up wireless video cameras on a tree stump across the street from Duncan's property to monitor the activity there.
+Investigators later reported finding a handwritten checklist in the Sanderses' vehicle titled "Be prepared prior to leaving for Y.S." detailing their intentions, along with counterfeit Ohio temporary tags on the vehicle and multiple forms of identification carried by Reed Sanders.
+Approximately five years before the shooting, Lindsey Duncan had reported to the Greene County Sheriff's Office that he believed Cheryl Sanders was attempting to hire someone to kill him.

 On the morning of February 12, 2020, as Mr. Duncan and his wife Molly were pulling into their driveway, they were confronted by Mr. Sanders, who approached the vehicle and pointed a gun at Mrs. Duncan, before turning the weapon on Mr. Duncan.
 Mr. Duncan, licensed to carry a concealed weapon, shot and killed Mr. Sanders.
 Cheryl Sanders, who was monitoring the live stream of the events on her cell phone from the wireless cameras, then pulled up to the driveway in her vehicle and pointed her weapon toward Mrs. Duncan.
 Mr. Duncan shot Mrs. Sanders, killing her.
 No charges were filed, as the case was determined to be "justifiable homicide".